gsingh-0-0-1/PRASSE/README.md

 ### 1. Installing Anaconda

 To start working on the code it's required that you have a python environment.
-If you already have a Python environment set up, skip to step 4.
+If you already have a Python environment set up, skip this step and go to step 2.

 To install anaconda visit https://www.anaconda.com/distribution/#download-section and download the package installer for your operating system